9. Legend of Shiprock (2188 m), United States

 The peak is mentioned in stories from the Enemy Side Ceremony and the Navajo Mountain Chant.
 It is associated with the Bead Chant and the Naayee'ee Ceremony.

-6. Legend of Crater Lake, United States
+4. Legend of Yosemite Falls, United States

 3. Legend of Half Dome, United States